 The concept of autopoiesis in itself cannot explain a system’s persistence over time.
 Autopoiesis happens in a moment; it is an event that passes away as soon as it occurs and must be replaced with another operation.
 But in order for systems to persist or reproduce themselves, structures must emerge.
 Only structures persist in time.
 Thus structural coupling complements autopoiesis.
 Structure is associated with redundancy--repetition of the same kind of event.
-Systems recognize the same kinds of event and incorporate them into structures.
+Systems recognize the same kinds of event and they develop expectations.
 Social structures are actually expectations.

 Luhmann borrowed the structurally coupling concept from from Humberto Maturana.
 As Luhmann writes,

 Maturana introduced the concept of structural coupling.
 The distinction [between this concept and autopoiesis] allows us to say that autopoiesis must function in any case since there would otherwise be no system.
 At the same time, it also indicates that coupling between system and environment concerns only structures [and not operations] and, as the case may be, everything in the environment that is relevant to these structures.
-Thus, on earth gravity is coordinated with the musculature of a living being that has to move in order to survive.
-We can observe a reduction of life chances through the need for movement in correspondingly complex organisms.
-And we also observe the creation of possibilities for movement, which always emerge in coordination with conditions of life on earth.
+Thus, on earth gravity is coordinated with the musculature of a living being that has to move in order to survive. . . .
 This is a case of structural coupling.
 This concept is adjusted to the autopoiesis of the system, which is to say that structural coupling does not interfere with the system’s autopoiesis [my emphasis]. . .
 There [can be] the destruction of the system by the environment, but the environment does not actively contribute to the maintenance of the system.
 This is precisely the point of the concept of ‘autopoiesis.’
-The causalities that occur between system and environment are located exclusively in the domain of structual coupling.
-(Intro 85)
+The causalities that occur between system and environment are located exclusively in the domain of structural coupling.
+(Introduction to Systems Theory, 85)

-In other words, nothing in a system’s environment can cause a specific structural change to happen in the system.
+In other words, nothing in a system’s environment can cause a specific structural change, or change of state, to happen in the system.
 The environment can only perturb or destabilize a system, but the system restabilizes itself in its own way.
-This restabilization is known as autopoiesis.

 Simultaneous Dependence and and Exclusion